mitsuba-renderer/drjit/docs/cuda.rst

    using the `LLVM <https://llvm.org/>`_ intermediate representation and generates optimized kernels targeting the host processor.
-If desired, these kernels are also parallelized over all CPU cores, which means that just one thread issuing computations involving Enoki arrays can keep a large multiprocessor system busy.
+If desired, these kernels are also parallelized over all CPU cores, which means that just one thread issuing computations involving Dr.Jit arrays can keep a large multiprocessor system busy.

    There is no compile-time dependency on LLVM when using this backend.
-Enoki will search for a LLVM shared library at runtime, and any non-ancient version > 7.0 works.
+Dr.Jit will search for a LLVM shared library at runtime, and any non-ancient version > 7.0 works.